Overview

 Working Together in Shared Spaces

-Space flexibility supports how we work and collaborate with each other in a hybrid work model.
+Space flexibility supports how we work and collaborate in our work environment and supports maximizing space utilization. .
 Our PRIDE Values external site (opens in a new window) set a clear direction for all members of the UCSF community as we work together to fulfill our mission, aligning with UCSF's Principles of Community external site (opens in a new window) and Code of Ethics external site (opens in a new window) .

 Open spaces are collaborative and can be noisy.
 Be a respectful colleague and neighbor.
 Keep in mind that smells, sound, cleanliness and tidiness affect everyone.
 Here are a few more guidelines to remember in a shared work environment: